-Here are 18 ways to stay safe and cool in the sunshine:
+Here are 28 super-cool ways to stay safe in the heat and in the sunshine:

 Bring your body temperature down by drinking cool glasses of water regularly.
 Dehydration can be caused by sweat, which can be make you susceptible to heat exhaustion and heat stroke.

 If you’re looking for the quickest way to cool your bottled drinks (or beers, wines etc!) simply wrap a wet paper towel around the bottle and put it in the freezer.

 Large amounts of protein found in red meat and some fish can increase the body’s metabolic heat as it attempts to break down the heavy food.
 Your body warms up as it works to process larger meals.
 Metabolic heat is needed to break down food, so eating smaller portions more regularly can help keep you cooler.

 Caffeine can make you feel hot and jittery in the heat and affect your productivity.
 Switch to a healthy smoothie while the heatwave lasts.

 Excessive use can prevent the body’s natural heat loss mechanism.
 This can block sweat pores and prevent body from cooling down effectively.